Are you looking good?

-The curling iron gets plugged in, the essential oils get rubbed on the face.
-Then the makeup bag comes out to work its wonders.
+The curling iron gets plugged in, the first splash of cool water on my face brings me out of my slumber state.
+My right hand reached down to pull the miracle bag out to work its wonders.
 Eyeliner, mascara, some blush, all help to make the appearance suitable for heading out into the world; a world that will judge me by what they see on the outside.

-All the time and money... so much is spent on clothing, hair, face and nails; all just to look acceptable to the world.
-We want to look good.
-But look good for whom?
-Is it to make ourselves feel good?
-Is it to please those around us?
+so much is spent on clothing, hair, face and nails; all just to look acceptable to the world.
+We desire to look good, but for whom?
+Is it to make ourselves feel good or to feel acceptable to those around us?

-The world --- there is the mistake.
-Women are led to believe it is what the world thinks is beautiful, healthy looking and acceptable in their eyes that is of utmost importance.
-But women are missing the mark.
-They are focused on the outside - pleasing a world that can never be pleased, never.
+Women are led to believe it is what the world perceives to be as beautiful, healthy looking and acceptable that is of utmost importance.
+Sadly, that is truly missing the mark.
+Many are focused on pleasing a world that can never be pleased, never.

+It is futile to try to please a world filled with people, most of whom themselves, that are void of beauty on the inside.
 They themselves lack inner beauty and have no concept of the void within that only GOD can fill.

 With God living within us my friend, we do not need to strive to please the world.
-We can be content and filled with inner beauty that will flow out in all we do and say.
+We can be content and filled with the inner beauty that will flow out in all we do and say.

 ...man looks at the outward appearance, but the Lord looks at the heart” 1 Samuel 16:7

-Jesse obviously thought his youngest son, David, was so out of the running to be God’s anointed - he was the youngest and smaller in stature, and Jesse just let him stay out in the field with the sheep.
+Jesse obviously thought his youngest son, David, was out of the running to be God’s anointed!
+After all, he was the youngest and smaller in stature so Jesse just let him stay out in the field with the sheep.

-BUT in God’s eyes, He would much prefer a humble young tender of sheep any day over a proud and cocky string of seven sons strutting their stuff, thinking they were so appealing.
-Jesse and Samuel, did not realize just what GOD was looking for in the one who would be HIS anointed king.
+God desired the humble tender of the sheep over the proud and cocky string of seven sons that were strutting their stuff, those whom Jesse thought were much more appealing.
+They were completely unaware to what GOD was looking for in the one who would be HIS anointed king.

-Samuel did not seem to understand what God had told him earlier, “ The Lord has sought out for Himself a man after His own heart, and the Lord has appointed him as ruler over His people” (1 Samuel 13:14).
+Samuel also did not seem to understand what God had told him earlier, “ The Lord has sought out for Himself a man after His own heart, and the Lord has appointed him as ruler over His people” (1 Samuel 13:14).

 Yes, God is looking at the heart.

-For God has a plan for your life when HE has your heart.
+God has a plan for your life when HE has your heart.

-Be encouraged to ignore the judgement of the world and those who may make you feel inadequate.
+Ignore the judgement of the world and those who may make you feel inadequate.

 Instead fill your heart and mind with the things of GOD...

-Do not trouble yourself with the words, judgement and standards of the world, for if you live by the standards of the world, you will only find hurt, anxiety and struggle.
+Do not trouble yourself with the judgement and standards of the world, for if you live by the standards of the world, you will only find hurt, anxiety and struggle.

-I encourage you to joyfully be a humble vessel in the hands of God, with your heart towards Him, because He loves to see a willing heart.
+I encourage you to joyfully be a humble vessel in HIS hands,

-Join over 110,000+ on Pinterest
+Join 125,000+ on Pinterest

-This website contains links, which means that at no additional cost to you, a commission may be earned if your click on them and make a purchase.
+This website contains affiliate links, which means that at no additional cost to you, a commission may be earned if your click on them and make a purchase.